Orlando Arcia Player Props: Braves vs. Mets

 Orlando Arcia At The Plate

-- Arcia is batting .303 with seven doubles, four home runs and 11 walks.
+- Arcia has seven doubles, four home runs and 12 walks while batting .311.

-- He has homered in 10.5% of his games this year, and 2.8% of his trips to the dish.
+- In 10.3% of his games this season, he has hit a home run, and 2.7% of his trips to the plate.

-- Arcia has picked up an RBI in 26.3% of his games this season, with more than one RBI in 7.9% of his games.
+- Arcia has driven home a run in 11 games this season (28.2%), including more than one RBI in 7.7% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.